 Blood Urea Nitrogen is a by-product of the body’s metabolic processes.

-Low BUN levels may mean you have a liver problem or that you’re not eating enough protein.
+Low BUN levels may mean you have a liver problem or not eating enough protein.
 A high BUN level means you could have a problem with your kidneys.4

 Other possible causes of high BUN include:4